hindutva/hindutva.github.io/main/books/vivekAnanda/volume_1/lectures_and_discourses/038_steps_of_hindu_philosophic_thought.md

-When through good deeds all its sins and misdeeds have been washed away, then the Jiva becomes pure again, and when it becomes pure, it goes to what is called Devayâna.
+When through good deeds all its sins and misdeeds have been washed away, then the Jiva becomes pure again, and when it becomes pure, it goes to what is called Devayāna.
 Its organ of speech enters the mind.
 You cannot think without words.
 Wherever there is thought, there must be words.
 As words enter the mind, so the mind is resolved into the Prana, and the Prana into the Jiva.
 Then the Jiva gets quickly out of the body, and